greyheart/hoganizer/README.md

 Hoganizer precompiles mustache templates in to vanillaJS javascript functions so they render blazingly fast on the client side.
 This renders your app way faster because:

-- Hoganizer parses the templates way before they are shipped to the client, remember that parsing is always the most time consuming operation.
+- Hoganizer parses the templates way before they are shipped to the client, remember that parsing is always the most time consuming operation in template land.
-- Hoganizer outputs vanillaJS functions that only need the small template renderer from Hogan.js, this means you are not sending the whole hogan.js parsing engine over the wire, but only bare javascript functions and a small template wrapper.
+- Hoganizer outputs vanillaJS functions that only need the small template renderer from Hogan.js, this means you are not sending the whole hogan.js template engine over the wire, but only bare javascript functions and a small template wrapper.

 ## When should I use Hoganizer?